-- Non-approved releases/discharges (including those to land, air and water) - Discharge of fluids greater than 100 L from a vehicle - Mineral oil releases greater than 100 L from an electrical transformer - Discharges (including sediment) to water bodies
+- non-approved releases/discharges (including those to land, air and water) - discharge of fluids greater than 100 L from a vehicle - mineral oil releases greater than 100 L from an electrical transformer - discharges (including sediment) to waterbodies.

-The Ministry of the Environment Spills Action Centre phone number (1-800-268-6060) will be posted at the Project trailer.
+The MOE Spills Action Centre phone number (1-800-268-6060) will be posted at the Project trailer.